WaGi-Coding/OpenXR-Runtime-Switcher/README.md

   Let me know if you find any bugs or if you have any questions.
 Here in Issues tab, or via Discord: Taki7o7#0860
 </p>
 <p align="center">
-  Also if you you want me to add more Runtime "Presets".
+  Also if you want me to add more Runtime "Presets".
 </p>

 <p align="center">